 Note that all data on an EBS volume is lost when an instance restarts or terminates.
 The number of supported running instances depends on the operating system, for example, Windows supports between 1-16 while Linux supports 2-60.

-Know how to use tags
+4. Know how to use tags

 Tagging resources is a great way to categorize resources and make it easier for you to find them later.
-You can assign a user defined key/value pair label to any resource in AWS (there’s no limit).
+You can assign a user-defined key/value pair label to any resource in AWS (there’s no limit).
 For example: when launching an EC2 instance you could add the “env” tag with the value “production” so when you have a list of instances in the future and want to show only production instances it’s easy.

 In addition, when using AWS Cloudwatch alarms you can add tags to monitor resources by adding them as event triggers.
 For example, we can add an alarm that triggers when we launch or terminate EC2 instances tagged with “env”: “production” (more tips on that below).

-Think like a sysadmin
+5. Think like a sysadmin

 Before creating any resources think about how you will monitor and manage them and how they will be controlled (including de-provisioning).
-This should help make decisions around which service to use.
+This should help make decisions about which service to use.
 For example, do not create EBS volumes without attaching them to an instance.
 You must attach all volumes before they can be used.
 This may seem obvious but it’s easy to just create a volume and then forget that you have to attach them later.

 Another example is storage: if your application uses a lot of disk space do not just create a large EBS volume as this will affect performance for other resources on the instance, instead, use multiple smaller volumes which can be mounted separately (and even onto separate servers).

-You can protect yourself from accidental deletion
+6. You can protect yourself from accidental deletion

 In AWS it’s very easy to delete resources so much so that I recommend enabling protection from accidental deletion by selecting “Make this resource protected” when creating any resource which you expect to last longer than a few minutes.
 The only reason why you would need to remove the protection would be if someone else were managing the resource and you wanted them to be able to delete it.